codybrookshear/ld-be-coding/README.md

 ## TODO / questions

+- describe inputs and outputs for all functions

+- switch to LokiJS?

 - handle requests to any other endpoints (404?)

 - events for any other event type are ignored.